YPChen1205/LeetCode/README.md

 # Python Solutions to Some Filtered Leetcode Problems<br>

 The overview of those problems is listed in follow.
-These problems numsre mainly divided into *data structues* and *algorithms*.
-The corresponding sollution can be find in the correspoinding folder.
+These problems are mainly divided into two parts, **data structues** and **algorithms**.
+The codes can be find in the corresponding folder in this repository.

 ---
 ### Data structures:

 #### String:
-  1. Related problems:
+  1. Problem and Solution:
      * 242.Valid Anagram:
      [problem description](https://leetcode.com/problems/valid-anagram/) | [solution](data_structures/string/valid_anagram.py)
      * 409.Longest Palindrome: